-Most shrubs that flower before midsummer do so on growth made the previous year, so pruning after flowering will give them plenty of time to put on new growth in readiness for next year’s display.
+Most shrubs that flower before midsummer do so on the previous year’s growth, so pruning after flowering will give them plenty of time to put on new growth in readiness for next year’s display.

-While there are a few exceptions, it’s a good general guide to when to reach for your secateurs.
-Aim to cut back right after flowering, before June at the latest.
-This will give any new shoots at the base the chance to grow and toughen up before winter, and will channel the shrub’s energy into the new growth that will be made over the summer months.
+For best results, aim to cut back immediately after flowering, ideally before June.
+This will give new shoots at the base the chance to grow and toughen up before winter, and will channel the shrub’s energy into making new growth over the summer months.

 Make sure you don’t cut into newer growth by identifying the older stems, which tend to be thicker and woodier.
 For more detailed instructions, see our No Fuss video guide with David Hurrion, to pruning spring-flowering plants.

 Find seven shrubs to prune after flowering, to promote vigorous new growth, below.